5 Best KPIs for Lead Generation

 KPIs are specific metrics in your analytics software that are directly related to your goals.
 They tell you how successful you are, and they help you understand whether you’re getting the results you want.

 KPI #1: Conversions

 When it comes to lead generation, you need to know how many conversions your website earns.

-A conversion occurs whenever a visitor to your website takes their next step to becoming your customer.
+A lead conversion occurs whenever a visitor to your website takes their next step to becoming your customer.
 In most cases, it’s whenever someone gives you their contact information and becomes a lead.